ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-5-hierarchies.rst

   :language: java
   :autograde: unittest

   Complete the class DiscountedItem below that inherits from Item and adds an discount instance variable with a constructor, get/set, and a toString method.
-Try adding discounted items to the cart in main.
+Uncomment the testing code in main to add discounted items to the cart.
   ~~~~
   import java.util.*;